-There are more Muslims in Indonesia than in the entire Arabian Peninsula, where Saudi Arabia and the United Arab Emirates are located.
-In fact, Indonesia is the country with the largest Muslim population in the world.
+There were more Muslims in Indonesia than in the entire Arabian Peninsula.
+I just learned that Indonesia had the largest Muslim population in the world.
 At Jakarta’s Soekarno-Hatta International Airport, I was initially confused to see men washing their feet in a public restroom.
 Then I realized right beside the washroom was a musholla, an Islamic prayer room; and the act was part of their ritual ablution.
 Indeed, I had landed in a Muslim country.

 If you traced the twists and turns of world history on a map, you might as well have traced the routes of the spice trade.
-For 5,000 years, spice has been imported the world over from an archipelago in the East.
-In its wake, countries and cities have developed and declined, Machiavellian economics and colonization have ebbed and flowed, new lands have been discovered and traded, indigenous peoples have either ended up as converts to foreign religions or casualties of wars and genocides.
-Truly, this earthy assortment of roots, leaves, rhizomes, seeds, and bark, collectively known as spices, has shaped the geopolitical world as we know it.
+For 5,000 years, spice had been imported the world over from an archipelago in the East.
+In its wake, countries and cities developed and declined, Machiavellian economics and colonization ebbed and flowed, new lands were discovered and traded, indigenous peoples either ended up as converts to foreign religions or casualties of wars and genocides.
+Truly, this earthy assortment of roots, leaves, rhizomes, seeds, and bark, collectively known as spices, had shaped the geopolitical world as we knew it.
 To paraphrase a song, it was a spice world after all.

-I’m a sucker for stories.
-I even lap up legends.
+I had always been a sucker for stories.
+I would even lap up legends.
 One such legend led me to hop over the other hemisphere to visit Prambanan, a 9th century Hindu temple complex comprised of the largest and finest Hindu monuments in Java.

 No plane crashes.
 No terrorists.
 No lost passport or camera.
 No Delhi belly.
 That was a portion of my typical pre-travel litany, collectively called “travelling mercies.”
 For this trip to Java, I added something very specific to my supplications: God, no Merapi eruption.
 I never kept tabs on volcanic activity; I couldn’t even remember how I knew about Mount Merapi or that it was one of the most active volcanoes in the world.
 But I had always believed that if you didn’t know what to pray for, the Holy Spirit would provide the words.